jpmec/sacs/README.md

 The FAQs
 ========
+**What version is the latest SACS library**
+SACS is not mature enough to have version numbers, try back later.

+**Should I use the SACS library in my important/expensive/critical application** NO!
+Please look elsewhere.
+SACS should only be used for applications that will be lovingly debugged from now until the foreseeable future, with the expectation it could break at any time.

 **SACS doesn't work with Microsoft Visual C++?**
 Microsoft Visual C++ does not support C99 features such as named designators.